gsinghjay/zodiac-engine/memory-bank/systemPatterns.md

 - **Service Instance Pattern**: Services implemented as instance methods instead of static methods, enabling better testability and dependency injection.
 - **Background Tasks**: Long-running operations handled via FastAPI's background tasks.
 - **Enhanced Data Modeling (Planned)**: The schemas will be expanded as part of the Natal Chart Expansion Plan to include more detailed astrological data (elements, qualities, lunar phases, etc.).
+- **Unified Routing**: All routes (both API and web interface) are now organized under a single directory tree, creating a more maintainable and consistent project structure.

 ## 4. Critical Implementation Paths